 Three benefits of a best-of-breed WMS

-As soon as warehouse management systems began being added to enterprise resource platforms, the debate about standalone vs. ERP module has raged; and nothing seems to suggest that it is done yet.
+As soon as warehouse management systems (WMS) began being integrated into enterprise resource planning (ERP) platforms, the debate over best-of-breed vs. best-in-class solutions has persisted—and there's no sign of it ending soon.

 What’s the difference?

-Best-of-breed is a term that’s thrown around a lot in software circles but not always clearly defined.
-A best-of-breed WMS is simply a standalone WMS that is the best product of its type.
-For almost all best-of-breed software, you’re going to purchase one product directly from a single vendor while the best-of-breed applications for another department will be purchased from a different developer.
+Best-of-breed is a term frequently used in software circles but not always clearly defined.
+A best-of-breed WMS refers to a standalone WMS that is considered the best product of its type.
+For almost all best-of-breed software, you’ll be purchasing a specialized product directly from a single vendor, while best-of-breed applications for other departments may come from different developers.

-So, if you’re going best-of-breed WMS, you won’t get it from the same company who makes your HR program or your ERP system
+So, if you opt for a best-of-breed WMS, you won’t be getting it from the same company that provides your HR program or your ERP system.

-A WMS that operates as an integrated ERP module is a warehouse control platform that’s already integrated as part of your resource management.
-This software natively works with your ERP and other systems immediately, but it might not have been designed by a company that specializes in warehouse management.
+In contrast, a WMS integrated as an ERP module is a warehouse control platform that’s already embedded as part of your resource management system.
+This software natively works with your ERP and other systems from the outset, but it might not have been designed by a company that specializes in warehouse management.

-Here are a few reasons why you might want to choose a standalone WMS.
+Here are a few reasons why you might prefer a standalone WMS.

 1. You need specific capabilities

-Best-of-breed WMS platforms are typically designed to both meet standard warehouse requirements as well as address industry-specific functionality.
-You may have to put the finishing touches on a standalone WMS, but you typically will have to do less overall customization compared to an integrated ERP module.
+Best-of-breed WMS platforms are typically designed to meet both standard warehouse requirements and industry-specific needs.
+While you may need to customize a standalone WMS to some extent, you’ll generally require less customization compared to an integrated ERP module.

 Use our comprehensive vendor directory to find best-of-breed WMS to suit your company